quipper/monorepo-deploy-actions/update-outdated-pull-request/README.md

 This is an action to update the pull request if the head commit is outdated.

+## Problem to solve

+When an outdated pull request is deployed again by `git-push-namespace` action,

+- The generated manifests in the namespace branch is outdated.
+It may cause some problem.
+- A container image may be expired, such as an ECR lifecycle policy.

+It would be nice to automatically update an outdated pull request.

 ## Getting Started

 To update the current pull request if the head commit is older that 14 days,